-How To Cover Up Tattoos With Makeup Using 5 Easy Steps
+Cover Up Tattoos With Makeup Using These 5 Steps

 While there are likely very few occasions when you'd want to cover up your awesome tattoos, there are certain times when it can feel necessary.
 Whether you need to cover up tattoos with makeup for work, or you're trying out for a part in your local play that doesn't call for tattoos — you can disguise them pretty easily with the right tools.
 While concealing your tattoos with makeup can feel like a loss, remember: It's only temporary.